 The team chose our Xerofloor green roof system, after realising heavy concrete pavers would require a significant roof upgrade.
 The system was added as a ‘fifth façade’ to protect and extend the service life of the new roof membrane, save energy, and enhance biodiversity and sustainability.

 The lightweight system works by moderating heat flow through the roof, and lowering the temperature of air drawn into the HVAC units on hot days.
-The pre-vegetated mats contain hardy, mature plants, including drought-tolerant sedums.
-Covering more than 80% of the roof, they reduce the risk of weeds.
+The high vegetation coverage of the pre-vegetated system (>80%) minimises the chance of weed seeds from landing and germinating on the roof.

 The Javits Center is the United States’ second-largest green roof on a single freestanding building.
 Spanning 27,600 m2, it stops around 25.7 million litres of water going down the drain each year – helping improve water quality in the nearby Hudson River.
 Together with new cladding, lighting and control systems, and high-performance glass, the roof reduces energy by around 26%.